cowang4/cowang4.github.io/_posts/2016-03-21-Talking-to-the_Duck.md

 ![]({{site.baseurl}}/images/duck.jpg)

 That's my duck.
 No, it doesn't have a name, it's just _the duck_.
 The duck was given to be by a Googler (hiring manager??) at a how-to-interview-at-Google talk at my university.
-They gave everyone ducks in fact, though theyhad a nie showing of diversity (you'll notice mine is purple and has no hat).
+They gave everyone ducks in fact, though they had a nice showing of diversity (you'll notice mine is purple and has no hat).

 They said: